Calico-Care/Calico/README.md

 We manage pull requests with [Graphite.dev](https://graphite.dev) so stacked diffs stay reviewable.

-1. Fork (or clone with access) and install the CLI: `brew install withgraphite/tap/graphite` (or see their docs for other installers).
+1. Install the CLI: `brew install withgraphite/tap/graphite` (see their docs for other platforms).
-2. Authenticate once: `gt auth login`, then initialize in the repo root: `gt init`.
+2. Authenticate and initialize once inside the repo: `gt auth login && gt init`.
-3. Sync the latest `main`: `gt repo sync` (or `gt upstack onto origin/main` when rebasing a stack).
+3. Keep trunk fresh: `gt checkout main` followed by `gt sync` to pull `main`, restack open branches, and prune merged ones.
-4. Create a branch with Graphite: `gt branch create feature/<slug>`.
+4. Make code changes, then create a branch + commit in one step: `gt create --all --message "feat(app): Add caregiver filters"`.
-5. Make your changes and run `bun run format && bun run type-check` (plus Maestro flows as needed).
-6. Stage files (`git add .`) and create commits via `gt commit`.
-7. Submit your stack: `gt stack submit` (or `gt submit` for single-PR flows); Graphite opens/updates GitHub PRs automatically.
-8. Use `gt stack list` / `gt status` to monitor stacks and `gt downstack` if you must edit earlier commits.
+5. Push the work with `gt submit` (single PR) or `gt submit --stack --reviewers alice` when stacking.
+6. Stack additional PRs by running `gt checkout` (interactive picker), editing, and repeating `gt create --all --message "..."`
+7. Address review feedback anywhere in the stack via `gt modify -a` (amend existing commit) or `gt modify -cam "Respond to feedback"` to add a new commit; Graphite automatically restacks upstack branches.
+8. Re-run `gt sync` whenever `main` moves or after merging to refresh local stacks and delete closed branches.

 ### Daily Command Loop

-- `gt repo sync` — pull latest `origin/main`, prune merged stacks, and refresh local state.
+- `gt sync` — fetch latest `main`, restack every open branch, and delete merged branches locally.
+- `gt checkout` / `gt top` — pick the branch/PR to work on (interactive picker) or jump to the top of your stack.
-- `gt branch create feature/<slug>` — start a new branch in the stack (one branch = one upcoming PR).
+- `gt create --all --message "feat: ..."` — stage all changes, create a new branch, and record the commit in one shot.
-- `git add <files>` + `bun run format && bun run type-check` (and Maestro flows when relevant) — stage and verify changes.
-- `gt commit -m "feat: ..."` — record commits with Graphite so stack metadata stays accurate.
-- `gt status` / `gt stack list` — inspect stack order and readiness before submitting.
-- `gt stack submit` (`gt submit` for a single branch) — open/update GitHub PRs for each branch in the stack.
-- `gt amend` + `gt stack submit --update` — adjust the latest commit after feedback and refresh the PR.
+- `gt submit --stack [--reviewers <handle>]` — push the current branch (or entire stack) and open/update GitHub PRs.
+- `gt modify -a` or `gt modify -cam "Respond to review"` — amend commits or add follow-up commits while automatically restacking upstack branches.
-- `gt downstack <branch>` / `gt upstack` — jump to earlier or later branches when you need to edit part of the stack.
+- `gt log short` / `gt ls` — visualize the current stack to confirm ordering.
-- `gt branch delete <branch>` — remove merged or abandoned branches once GitHub PRs are closed.
+- `gt restack` — manually restack if you resolved merge conflicts outside of `gt sync`.
+- `gt pr` — open the active branch’s PR in Graphite/GitHub to request review or merge.
 ### Code Standards

 - Follow existing code style (enforced by Biome)